octopus-network/omnity-docs/docs/evm.md

 ```

 Creates an event involving a certain amount (depending on the type of runes) of tokenId and assigns it to the receiver.
-The cross-chain application will read the event and perform the mint and transfer actions in order on the bitcoin network.
+The cross-chain application will read the event and perform the mint action on the bitcoin network.
 ```jsx title="Solidity"
 mintRunes(string memory tokenId, address receiver)
 ```

 Creates an event to transfer a specified amount of tokenId runes tokens from the caller’s account to the receiver's account on dstChainId, with an optional memo.
-The cross-chain application will read the event and perform the mint and transfer actions in order on the bitcoin network.
+The cross-chain application will read the event and perform the transfer action on the bitcoin network.
 ```jsx title="Solidity"
 transportToken(string memory dstChainId, string memory tokenId, string memory receiver, uint256 amount, string memory memo)
 ```

 Creates an event to burn a specified amount of wrapped tokenId runes tokens and withdraw the corresponding amount of underlying tokens to the receiver.
-The cross-chain application will read the event and perform the mint and transfer actions in order on the bitcoin network.
+The cross-chain application will read the event and perform the withdrawal action on the bitcoin network.
 ```jsx title="Solidity"
 redeemToken(string memory tokenId, string memory receiver, uint256 amount)
 ```